Sheng-Cheng/Sheng-Cheng.github.io/_pages/about.md

 * 2022/11: A compilation of demos for robust quadrotor flight against uncertainties is available on [video](https://youtu.be/18-2OqTRJ50).
 The paper will be submitted soon.
 * 2022/09: Our new paper on DiffTune has been submitted!
 The preprint is available on [arxiv](https://arxiv.org/abs/2209.10021).
 The video can be found [here](https://youtu.be/otAv1EJF7EA).
 * 2022/09: Our new paper on the control of omnidirection multirotor vehicles has been submitted!
 The preprint is available on [arxiv](https://arxiv.org/abs/2209.10024).
 The video can be found [here](https://youtu.be/Ip6MeS7rLhI).
 * 2022/05: We recently open-sourced our implementation of L1 adaptive augmentation on a Mambo quadrotor.
-Here's the [repo](https://github.com/HovakimyanResearch/L1-Mambo) # We will release our C++ implementation soon this summer!
+Here's the [repo](https://github.com/HovakimyanResearch/L1-Mambo) <!--- We will release our C++ implementation soon this summer!--->
 * 2022/01: Our paper on L1 augmentation of geometric tracking control for quadrotors has been presented at ICRA 2022!
 The paper can be accessed [here](https://ieeexplore.ieee.org/document/9811946).
 The video for experiments can be found [here](https://youtu.be/25Z7iAkZ5xw).

 Publications